Watch the Lucky Fin Documentary Film by 97films by clicking on the image below.

 Celebrating the wonderfully made one “Lucky Fin” at a time.

 If you’ve seen the movie “Finding Nemo” then you know all about Nemo’s “lucky fin” and how being made a little differently doesn’t stop him from accomplishing anything he sets out to do.
-In July of 2010 I began making limb difference awareness bracelets in celebration of my daughter as well as all the other children in the world with Symbrachydactyly or an upper limb difference.
-In the last 7 years I’ve made over 12,000 awareness bracelets which have been sent to supporters worldwide and the Lucky Fin love continues to spread daily.
+In July of 2010 I began making limb difference awareness bracelets in celebration of my daughter as well as all the other individuals in the world with a limb difference.
+In the last 8 years I’ve made over 17,000 awareness bracelets which have been sent to supporters worldwide and the Lucky Fin love continues to spread daily.

 I believe everybody is different.
 Some people’s differences are on the outside and easier to see than the differences others have on the inside.
 But EVERYBODY has got something and God doesn’t give challenges to those who can’t handle them.
 And in what ever your challenge, is a blessing worth celebrating.

 The Lucky Fin Project is a 501(c)(3) nonprofit organization that exists to raise awareness and celebrate children and individuals born with symbrachydactyly or other limb differences (upper, lower, congenital, and amputee).

 What We Do:

 • Creates a support network for parents across the U.S. and around the world.

 • Links parents to medical information and resources.